opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

 .. note:: The Scan Settings dialog can be used in combination with the TWAIN interface settings to set the Reverse Order option.

-The settings, either defined in the Scan Settings dialog or in the TWAIN interface, will be used to scan the drawings selected in the xsheet.
+The settings, either defined in the Scan Settings dialog or in the TWAIN interface, will be used to scan the drawings selected in the Xsheet.
 In case you select several drawings, and you are using the scanner paper feeder, all the drawings to be scanned will be taken from the feeder; if you are not using the paper feeder, you will be prompted to replace the drawing on the scanner bed, before scanning the following drawing.

 You can also select non-consecutive drawings and drawings from different animation levels.
 Levels will be scanned starting from the first selected column.
-Only exposed drawings will be scanned according the level numbering order, regardless of the way the animation level is exposed in one or several xsheet columns.
+Only exposed drawings will be scanned according the level numbering order, regardless of the way the animation level is exposed in one or several Xsheet columns.
 The opposite order will be followed if the Reverse Order option is on.

-As soon as a drawing is scanned, it is saved and its name and number displayed in the xsheet turn black, as the level now has physical drawings saved on disk.
+As soon as a drawing is scanned, it is saved and its name and number displayed in the Xsheet turn black, as the level now has physical drawings saved on disk.

 Images are saved as compressed TIF files with a progressive four-digits number written between the file name and the file extension, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. They are displayed in the OpenToonz browser with a double dot before the file extension, e.g. ``animation..tif`` .